ViaVersion/ViaLegacy/README.md

 ### Projects implementing ViaLegacy
  - [ViaProxy](https://github.com/RaphiMC/ViaProxy): Standalone proxy which uses ViaVersion to translate between minecraft versions.
 Allows Minecraft 1.7+ clients to join to any version server.
+ - [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Fabric mod for the latest minecraft version with QoL fixes and enhancements to the gameplay.

 ## Releases
 ### Gradle/Maven